Bootstrap FreeKB - Linux Commands - history

 file1 file2 file3

-In Terminal, pressing the up arrow key will display previous run commands.
-Likewise, the HISTORY command can be used to view previous run commands.
+Pressing the up arrow key will display previous run commands.
+Likewise, the history command can be used to view the current users previously run commands.

 history